...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 EARTHQUAKE DETECTED AT 35°37’08”N, 139°46’35”E

 No one reacted.
 The receptionist didn’t look up.
-The water inside the vase of poppies sloshed around, but a suction mechanism at the bottom kept it firmly in place.
+The water inside the vase of poppies sloshed around, a suction mechanism at the bottom keeping it firmly in place.
 The sleeping old man remained asleep.

 For Keshi—already uneasy—the tremors only tightened the knot in his stomach.